harshilshah4251/obsidian_backup/Personal/Book Notes/The Amazin Secrets of Bhagwad Gita.md

 #### Who Should Read It?

-Anyone interested in learning about Hinduism and getting a high level overview of what Hinduism preaches about certain big ideas/concepts without doing extensive
+Anyone interested in learning about Hinduism and getting a high level overview of what Hinduism preaches about certain big ideas/concepts without diving deeper

 #### How the Book Changed Me